Resume Tips

 1. Start with a Clear Objective Statement

-Begin your resume with a concise objective declaration that emphasizes the job or industry you’re targeting.
-Your statement should highlight your career goals and indicate the benefits of hiring you to the employer.
+Include an objective, concise and clear declaration that emphasizes the position or industry that you are seeking.
+This statement should convey your career goals and demonstrate how hiring you will benefit the employer.

 2. Tailor Your Resume for Each Job Application

-Personalize your resume for each position you apply for, highlighting your relevant skills and experiences that match the requirements in your job description.
-Your resume will be able to ensure that it stands out among numerous others.
+Create a customized resume for each job that you apply for by highlighting relevant skills and experiences that match the requirements stated in the job description.
+This ensures that your application stands out from other applicants.

 3. Use Bullet Points to Highlight Achievements